-- g) If a student does not achieve the academic requirements outlined in I. d) the International Pastoral Care Coordinator and Dean of Studies or Dean of Academics will formally contact the parent(s) to advise there will be a meeting with the student to develop an intervention strategy for academic improvement.
-This may include: - i.
-After hours / lunchtime tutorial support; - ii.
+- progress anytime the student does not demonstrate a 'pass' or 'satisfactory' grade for a subject they rely on to meet either their literacy or numeracy requirements, or are counting on to meet the required credit point to be awarded a QCE. - If, at the end of a study period a student does not achieve satisfactory course progress as outlined in 1.d) the International Pastoral Care Coordinator and Dean of Studies or Dean of Academics will formally contact the parent(s) to advise there will be a meeting with the student to develop an intervention strategy for academic improvement.
+This may include: - After hours / lunchtime tutorial support; - ii.
 Differentiated teaching instruction; - iii.
 Academic Advising Program (e.g. time management and academic skills); - iv.
 Additional EAL support; - v.
 Change of subject selection, or reducing course load; - vi.
-Offer to repeat a year level (requiring an extension of course duration under item 2c)ii) of this policy - vii.
+Offer to repeat a year level (requiring an extension of course duration under item 2. c)ii) of this policy - vii.
 Counselling personal; and - viii.
-Other intervention strategies as deemed necessary. - h) A copy of the student's individual strategy and progress reports in achieving improvement will be forwarded to parents.
+Other intervention strategies as deemed necessary. - A copy of the student's individual strategy and progress reports in achieving improvement will be forwarded to parents.
 Parents will be advised if the proposed strategy has any implications for fees payable, the student's progression through a package of courses, or the student's visa.
 Where a proposed intervention plan has significant implications for the student's course of study (as originally agreed), a new written agreement will need to be established.
-A new CoE may also be required. - i) The student's individual strategy for academic improvement will be monitored over the following study period by the International Pastoral Care Coordinator and Dean of Studies or Dean of Academics and records of student response to the strategy will be kept.
+A new CoE may also be required. - The student's individual strategy for academic improvement will be monitored over the following study period by the International Pastoral Care Coordinator and Dean of Studies or Dean of Academics and records of student response to the strategy will be kept.
 At times feedback from teachers may be requested regarding the student's effort and their application in class so that any issues can be addressed.
-Parents will be kept informed of the student's academic progress while the student is receiving formal intervention. - j) If the student does not improve sufficiently academically and achieve satisfactory course progress by the end of the next study period, St Margaret's Anglican Girls School will advise the student in writing of its intention to report the student for breach of visa condition 8202, and that they have 20 working days in which to access the school's internal complaints and appeals process as per the Complaints Management in Anglican Schools Policy and Complaints Management in Anglican Schools Procedure.
+Parents will be kept informed of the student's academic progress while the student is receiving formal intervention. - If the student does not improve sufficiently academically and achieve satisfactory course progress by the end of the next study period, St Margaret's Anglican Girls School will advise the student in writing of its intention to report the student for breach of visa condition 8202, and that they have 20 working days in which to access the school's internal complaints and appeals process as per the Complaints Management in Anglican Schools Policy and Complaints Management in Anglican Schools Procedure.
 The notification of intention to report will be issued to the student prior to the commencement of the next semester.
 Following the outcome of the internal process, if the student wishes to complain or lodge an external appeal about a decision made or action taken by St Margaret's Anglican Girls School, they may contact the Overseas Student Ombudsman at no cost.
-Please see St Margaret's Anglican Girls School International Student Complaints and Appeals Policy for further details via www.stmargarets.qld.edu.au.
+Please see St Margaret's Anglican Girls School International Student Complaints and Appeals Policy for further details via www.stmargarets.qld.edu.au. - The school will notify the National ESOS Authority via PRISMS of the student not achieving satisfactory course progress as soon as practicable where: